 I highly recommend the Hotel Baren for dinner, the food was astoundingly good, and very unexpected.
 Stephen the head chef and owner was fascinating company.
 For dessert I asked for the most calories, and it didn’t disappoint.

-Heiti: CHF75 for a single room.
-No wifi, no english, bedding provided, takes card.
+Heiti: CHF75 for a single room, bedding provided.

 Day 14 – Gsteig – Col des Mosses